collapsed-stacks/startups/questions/3100/how-to-find-forums-for-discussing-startups.md

 - tagged: `website`
 - score: 2

-<p>I found this Stackexchange 'Startup' is best place for question and finding answer, but when I don't have a question and just feel I want to read or discuss with some other people.
-Maybe that can be start point to meet other people who have similar  interest around world.</p>
+I found this Stackexchange 'Startup' is best place for question and finding answer, but when I don't have a question and just feel I want to read or discuss with some other people.
+Maybe that can be start point to meet other people who have similar  interest around world.

-<p>Are there forums for discussing startups, and how do I find them?</p>
+Are there forums for discussing startups, and how do I find them?

 ## Answer 3101